 The physical connection is made using a RJ45 cable.
-On a modern computer there is no need to use a cross-wired RJ45 cable however this may be necessary when using older equipment.
-The RJ45 socket can be found here in ADF P300 and ADF P100:
+On a modern computer, there is no need to use a cross-wired RJ45 cable however this may be necessary when using older equipment.
+The location of the RJ45 socket in the ADF P300, system integration and ADF P100 is shown in Figure 2 and Figure 3 below:

-Figure 2: RJ45 socket directly on SCC2 control computer in ADF P300
+Figure 2: RJ45 socket directly on SCC2 control computer in ADF P300 and in system integration